MasterIO02/streamscope/README.md

 # streamscope
-streamscope allows you to record Twitch streams in real time for archival purposes.
+streamscope automates the recording of Twitch streams in real-time for archival purposes.
 CLI-only, rather easy to set-up and use.

 ![image](https://github.com/MasterIO02/streamscope/assets/40836390/42b0d33c-b2ab-41db-b76d-b56ebdafde8f)